swiftlang/swift-evolution/proposals/XXXX-extend-property-wrappers-to-function-and-closure-parameters.md

 ### Add support for `inout` wrapped parameters in functions

-This proposal doesn't currently support marking function parameters to which wrapper types have been applied `inout`.
-We deemed that this functionality would be better tackled by another proposal due to its implementation complexity.
-However, such a feature would be really useful for wrapper types with value semantics and it would simplify the mental model.
-Furthermore, it could alleviate some confusion for users that don't understand the difference between a setter with value semantics and one with reference semantics.
+This proposal doesn't currently support marking property-wrapped function parameters `inout`.
+We deemed that this functionality would be better tackled by another proposal, due to its implementation complexity.
+Nonetheless, such a feature would be really useful for wrapper types with value semantics, and it would simplify the mental model.
+Furthermore, it would alleviate some confusion for users that can't distinguish property wrappers that have a value-semantics setter and ones with a reference-semantics setter.

 ### Add wrapper types in the standard library